prometheus/proposals/proposals/2023-11-13-utf8-migration.md

 ### Rewrite Old Data

-We could have required that users rewrite their tsdb blocks to "upgrade" them to UTF-8 and undo the munging.
+We could have required that users rewrite their tsdb blocks to "upgrade" them to UTF-8 and undo the escaping.
 This approach seems tedious, difficult, and dangerous -- what if something goes wrong during rewriting?
 Requiring massive data rewrites is not a reasonable ask of users.